lnrzhkv/rsschool-cv/cv.md

 My __training__ and __completed assignments__ for the __JavaScript__ course can be found in this [*repository*](https://github.com/PavelMelnik94/base-01).

-This repository was created by my friend, a working front-end developer, to help me learn JavaScript and review my assignments using pull requests.
+This repository was created by my friend, a current front-end developer, to help me to learn JavaScript and review my assignments using pull requests.

 ### __Education:__

 - Belorussian State University (linquist-interpreter, English, German), 2015 - 2020
-- Purpleschool HTML and CSS fundamental course, *2024*
+- Purpleschool HTML and CSS fundamental course, 2024
-- CSS Flexbox course, Anton Larichev (Udemy), *2024*
+- CSS Flexbox course, Anton Larichev (Udemy), 2024
-- Web-developer, Ivan Petrichenko (Udemy), *2024*
+- Web-developer, Ivan Petrichenko (Udemy), 2024
-- Fundamental JavaScript, Mikhail Nepomnyashchy (Udemy), *2024*
+- Fundamental JavaScript, Mikhail Nepomnyashchy (Udemy), 2024
 - Typescript course, Anton Larichev (Udemy), in progress

 ### __Languages:__